Automated recycling facility

 - 90% (by weight) of the operation is automated

-- some manual sorting is required to identify items that can't be sorted by machines (e.g., some plastics) and those materials that aren't accepted in the program
+- some manual sorting is required to separate items that are not sorted by machines (e.g., some containers) and those materials that aren't accepted in the program

-- paper is in and out of the facility in an average of 24 hours
+- most paper is in and out of the facility in an average of 48 hours

-- 6 trailers of paper/cardboard are processed per day
+- 5 semi- trailers of paper/cardboard are processed per day

 - the facility operates 5 days per week

-- Approximately 40,000 homes are serviced by 40 trucks per day
+- approximately 40,000 homes are serviced by approximately 40 trucks per day

 - 175 bales of material are processed each day, each bale weighing about 750 kilograms